dsbudziwojski/dsbudziwojski.github.io/README.md

 ## Results

-The logistic regression's final preformance was an accuracy of 87.36% on the training data and 86.30% on the testing set.
-Below is a Cost vs. Epochs graph for the logistic regression as well as an ROC curve, which is seen to flatten out around 0.4.
+The logistic regression's final performance was an accuracy of 87.36% on the training data and 86.30% on the testing set.
+Below is a Cost vs. Epochs graph for the logistic regression as well as a ROC curve, which is seen to flatten out around 0.4.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/206cfa0a-ae77-4843-afb6-3e9a5ca0963d" alt="download" width="600" height="500"/>
 </div>

-The ROC curve for the logistic regression below labels three classes: 0, 1, 2.
-These AUC values of a class corresponds to how well the model distinguishes samples from the given class in comparison to those from the other two classes.
+The ROC curve for the logistic regression below labels three classes: 0, 1, and 2.
+These AUC values of a class correspond to how well the model distinguishes samples from the given class in comparison to those from the other two classes.
 As noted in the legend of the graph: Class 0 has an AUC of 0.75, Class 1 has an AUC of 0.68, and Class 2 has an AUC of 0.73.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/321f8dc2-9c31-45ff-ac6f-ceecc3361699" alt="download" width="600" height="500"/>